yvonneng/instagram-collecting/what.md

 ---
-title: What to collect
+title: What should I collect?
 nav_order: 2
 ---
 ## Social media as evidence
-Something about using social media as evidence.
+Something about using social media as evidence...

 ## Which elements should I collect?
-Here are some of the different Instagram elements that you could collect.
-Consider what you need to suit your purposes.
+There are different Instagram elements that you could collect.
+Consider what you might need to suit your purposes:

-- Media (Image, Video, Album)
+- Media (Image, Video, Album)?
-- Captions
+- Captions?
-- Comments (timestamp, text, ID)
+- Comments (timestamp, text, ID)?
-- Post metadata (e.g. URL, ID, Timestamp)
+- Post metadata (e.g. URL, ID, Timestamp)?
-- Like count
+- Like count?
-- User profile (ID, username, bio, followers count, name, profile pic, etc)
+- User profile (ID, username, bio, followers count, name, profile pic, etc)?
-- Instagram interface
+- Instagram interface?
-- Your browser’s interaction with Instagram site
+- Your browser’s interaction with Instagram site?

-## What characteristics of those elements are important?
+## What characteristics of those elements are important to capture?
-After you've decided which elements you need to collect, consider what _properties_ of that element you need to preserve while collecting.
-Broadly speaking, you can think of properties in these categories:
+After you've decided which elements to collect, consider what _properties_ of each element you need to capture while collecting.
+Here are some broad categories to consider:

 - Intellectual content
 - Context / Environment